Sofia to Bucharest Transfer and Taxi Service

-For trips to Bucharest, it is the most comfortable way of travelling to choose the transfers with Around Bulgaria.
+For trips to Bucharest from Sofia, it is the most comfortable way of traveling to choose the transfers with Around Bulgaria.
 You will book quickly, and will travel comfortably, so you will have no pesky trip related details to attend to.
 You will see why it is worth booking transfers to Bucharest with us.

 Distance: 357 km, via DN6 and E70 routes